sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gparted</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Gnome Partition Editor
+Short desc    : Gnome Partition Editor
 URL          : http://gparted.org
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : GParted stands for Gnome Partition Editor and is a graphical frontend to
+Descript     : GParted stands for Gnome Partition Editor and is a graphical frontend to
              : libparted.
 Among other features it supports creating, resizing, moving
              : and copying of partitions.
 Also several (optional) filesystem tools provide
              : support for filesystems not included in libparted.
 These optional packages